hacdias/hacdias.com/content/_index.md

 ---
 title: Home
-description: Henrique is interested in web infrastructure, decentralized systems, and making tools for developers and users.
-He likes coffee and tea alike.
-Currently works as a Software Engineer at Protocol Labs.
+description: Henrique is a software engineer who cares about the web, decentralization, identity, user agency, and making impactful tools for developers and users.
 favoritePosts:
 - /articles/2023/procedural-map-generation-with-noise
 - /articles/2021/magic-fractal-snowflakes